rxdu/libgraph/docs/doxygen/mainpage.md

 ### d.
 Notes on Graph

-* A* performs search on Vertex objects, so the A* algorithm also has a "type".
-A* is implemented as a template function.
 * When constructing a graph, you don't need to explicitly create objects of "Vertex".
-By calling member function **AddEdge(src_node, dst_node, cost)** of the graph, vertices are created and associated with the according BDS internally.
+By calling member function **AddEdge(src_node, dst_node, cost)** of the graph, vertices are created and associated with the according State internally.
-* There are two views of the graph data structure.
-When constructing the graph (bottom-up view), the BDSs are manipulated directly and vertices are handled implicitly.
-When using the graph (top-down view) for path search, vertices are the the entities you're directly interacting with and the BDSs they associate with are probably of less interest.
-Of course, you can access one from the other easily using their common ID.